wordofwarning/wordofwarning.org/current/2022-emergency/evening/index.md

 *Nine Five Five Less Than or Equal To Nine Nine Six* is an interactive audiovisual-physical performance that provides a unique view of an employee in the race for success.
 A dialogue between two performers, human and audiovisual; live video loops of the performer are manipulated in real time using computer vision algorithms to question, challenge, and see the person behind the job title, in a bid for workplace well-being.

-DNA Studio is a collaboration between Dor Frenkel — a physical theatre director, choreographer, and filmmaker, and Amit Segall — a new media artist and musician.
+DNA Studio is a collaboration between Dor Frenkel — a physical theatre director, choreographer, and filmmaker — and Amit Segall — a new media artist and musician.
 They specialise in creating immersive experiences that question human behaviours and cultural changes through performance art and interactive new media.

 <a href="http://amitsegall.com" target="_blank">amitsegall.com</a> · <a href="https://dorfrenkel.com" target="_blank">dorfrenkel.com</a> · <a href="https://instagram.com/dnastudio.live" target="_blank">Instagram</a>
 <hr>